hezean/sustc/README.md

 Consider _watching_ the template repository to track discussions/issues, and receive notifications when we update the template.

+> [!NOTE]
+> Please check the updates in the code framework regularly.
+> To apply the changes to your repository, you can use the following commands:
+> ```shell
+> # this command is only required for the first time
+> git remote add upstream https://github.com/hezean/sustc.git  # or `git@github.com:hezean/sustc.git` for git protocol
+>
+> git fetch upstream
+> # better to commit your changes before merging
+> git merge upstream/main --allow-unrelated-histories
+> # then resolve the conflicts (if any) and commit the changes
+> ```

 ### 2. Understand the project structure

 <details>